maheshsabnis/CS_Applications_MB/Assignments.md

 3. From the EmployeeCollection Print Employee with Second Max Salary
 4. From the EmployeeCollection Print Employee with Max and Min Salary Per Department

+# Date 12-Aug-2022

+1. USe the Employee Collection provided with this solution and perform the following operations on it in 3 Tasks
+	- List all Employees in Ascending Order by Salary, Task 1
+	- Continue to Task 2 to calculate Tax for each Employee
+	- Contunue to Task 3 to Print All Employees with the EmpNo, EmpName, Salary, Tax fashion